NagarjunaD024/Datascience-LLMS/README.md

 ### 🚀 What You'll Find Inside

-This repository is structured to mirror the book's chapters, providing a clear path from fundamental techniques to advanced applications.
+This repository is structured to provide a clear path from fundamental techniques to advanced applications.
 Each notebook is a self-contained implementation of a key data analysis task.

 | Chapter Focus | Key Projects / Notebooks | Core Concepts |
 | :--- | :--- | :--- |